Nediyiruppu: Demographics

 Most of the people of this village are farmers.
 Some of them also work in Persian Gulf countries.
-The village of Nediyiruppu becomes very lively in the evenings with crowded streets and noisy bazaars.
 There is a very good level of affluence in the village because of remittances from workers in the Persian Gulf region.

 The biggest Harijan colony in the state of Kerala is located in Nediyiruppu village, on a hillock called Colony Road.

 Administration

 Nediyiruppu village merged with the Kondotty municipality in 2015.
 It is now a part of the municipality.

-Health

-In June 2015, the local government published a guide on health education for the use of teachers of 3rd to 10th standards.
-This handbook, titled Amrith, contains instructions on hygiene, infectious diseases, safe drinking water, lifestyle, diseases, chemistry in the kitchen, and healthy food.